 Influenced by Hindman’s boat designs of continuous steep rocker bow to stern, immediately after the war Moulty built the first fully decked McKenzie River dory to run anywhere in the Colorado River drainage in 1946-47.
 Called the MOJA for Moulty and Janice, the MOJA was made of ¼” plywood, and measured 15 feet long and 5 feet wide at the oarlocks.
 Fulmer fitted the boat with Smoker oars.
 Made in Indiana of solid Ash, Smoker oars proved strong enough to rip an oarlock off the MOJA.
 Smokers are still being used by river runners today on rivers throughout the western United States.

-With a new boat, Moulty wrote Doc asking if Doc knew anyone looking for a boatman.
+With a new boat, Moulty wrote Dock asking if Dock knew anyone looking for a boatman.
 Marston introduced Moulty to Plez Talmadge “Pat” Reilly.
-Moulty ran Grand Canyon from Lee’s Ferry to Temple Bar successfully in the GEM in 1955 and 1956, teamed up with Reilly and boat rowers Vernon “Brick” Mortenson in 1955 and Martin Litton in 1956, along with Reilly’s two boats, the Susie R and Flavell with their fiberglass hulls.
+Moulty ran Grand Canyon from Lee’s Ferry to Temple Bar successfully in the GEM in 1955 and 1956.
+He teamed up with Reilly and boat rowers Vernon “Brick” Mortenson in 1955, and Martin Litton in 1956, along with Reilly’s two boats, the Susie R and Flavell with their fiberglass hulls.

 In 1957, running on 124,000 cubic feet per second (cfs), the river runners ran from Lee’s Ferry and got as far as Phantom Ranch, where they over-wintered their boats.
 Harry Aleson, stationed the winter of 1957-58 at Phantom Ranch, looked after the river runners’ boats.
-Returning to Phantom Ranch in 1958, Moulty, Pat and Brick set out downstream but the Flavell capsized and was lost below Deer Creek.
+Returning to Phantom Ranch in 1958, Moulty, Pat and Brick set out downstream, but the Flavell capsized and was lost below Deer Creek.
 Her crew was taken aboard the two other boats.
 With the river running at 80,000 cfs, the river runners decided to “ghost run” the remaining two boats above Lava Falls, leaving the boats to their fate in the river while the river runners hiked out the Lava Falls Route.
 The following day, using a rented motorboat on Lake Mead, they found Georgie White Clark and her river party with the Flavell in tow.
-The Susie R was found the next day, but the GEM was lost.
-Amazingly, in 1964 the wreck of the GEM was recovered from a cove in Lake Mead.
-Today, the original GEM is in the National Park Service’s collection of historic Grand Canyon boats.
+The Susie R was found half sunk the next day, but the GEM was lost.
+Amazingly, in 1964, the wreck of the GEM was recovered from a cove in Lake Mead.
+Today, the original GEM is in the National Park Service’s collection of historic Grand Canyon boats at the South Rim.